dalibo/emaj/docs/en/extractionFunctions.rst

 The directory/folder name must be supplied as an absolute pathname and must have been previously created.
 This directory/folder must have the appropriate permission so that the PostgreSQL instance can write in it.

 The fifth parameter defines the output files format.
 It is a character string that matches the precise syntax available for the *COPY TO* SQL statement.
+Look at the PostgreSQL documentation to get more details about the available options (https://www.postgresql.org/docs/current/sql-copy.html).

 The function returns the number of generated files.

 This *emaj_snap_log_group()* function generates one file per log table, containing the part of this table that corresponds to the updates performed between both supplied marks.
+Records are sorted in ascending ordered of change execution.
 Created files name has the following pattern: *<schema.name>_<table/sequence.name>_log.snap*

 The function also generates two files, containing the application sequences state at the time of the respective supplied marks, and named: *<log.table.name>.snap*.
 So most of the time, they look like: *<group.name>_sequences_at_<mark.name>*.